HSF/hsf.github.io/organization/_posts/2020/2020-11-05-coordination.md

 Was held [12 - 16 October](https://indico.cern.ch/event/946584/) with 50 participants.
 Lecture recordings are available on the Indico page.
 Very lively discussions and very good feedback from students.
 Many thanks again to Sebastien Ponce as lecturer and [all mentors](https://e-groups.cern.ch/e-groups/Egroup.do?egroupId=10387430).

 Another 180 people on a waiting list.
 In a post-mortem meeting we decided to go for another iteration with 75 participants max.
-Tentatively in the week of...
+Tentatively in the week of

 **18 - 22 January 2021** --> *Please check if there are any clashes!!*

 (We will open registration anew, but let people on the waiting list know.)

-If you want to help us promoting training please consider using the info from this [propaganda slide](https://cernbox.cern.ch/index.php/s/s7V9FOVDejElBaD).
+If you want to help us promote training please consider using the info from this [propaganda slide](https://cernbox.cern.ch/index.php/s/s7V9FOVDejElBaD).

 Attrition rate was very low!

 Can improve the afternoon organisation for the students.
-Some of the rooms were quite quiet.
+Some of the rooms were rather quiet.

 Attila - should we also discuss higher level concepts (singletons, factory pattern)?
 Liz - singletons are very concurrency unfriendly though.

-- There will be a later meeting to discuss the curriculum.
+- There will be a meeting to discuss the curriculum later.

 ### Compute Accelerator Forum

 Next meeting, [Wed 11 Nov, 17:00 CET](https://indico.cern.ch/event/962110/) with talks given by David Rohr (ALICE) and Daniel Campora (LHCb) on their experiments' approaches to abstraction of GPU hardware.

-Currently discussing with NVidia the possibility to have a seminar style presentation on either the NSight profiling suite or libcu++ for the [Wed 9 Dec, 16:30 CET](https://indico.cern.ch/event/962112/) meeting.
+Currently discussing with Nvidia the possibility to have a seminar style presentation on either the NSight profiling suite or libcu++ for the [Wed 9 Dec, 16:30 CET](https://indico.cern.ch/event/962112/) meeting.

 Tentative dates and times for 2021 -- 2nd Wednesday of the month at 16:30 -- have been entered in the [indico category](https://indico.cern.ch/category/12741/).